WesleyHarfield/DataProjects/README.md

 # DataProjects
 A sample of small data projects completed during my data science studies.

-These projects have been completed via numerous online courses completed during 2020.
+These projects have been completed via numerous online courses during 2020.
 Any data sources used are freely available online and any copyrighted material has been authorised for republishing provided appropriate citation is given.

 Sources:
 Dataquest - https://www.dataquest.io/